Research and Development

 The Tsubaki Group is focused on generating opportunities for co-creation.
 This involves supporting open innovation and strengthening cross-divisional deployment with the various business divisions, as well as developing an environment in which our engineers naturally seek to innovate.

-■ Open innovation (joint research with universities and research institutes)
+■ Joint research with universities and research institutes

 In order to quickly overcome highly technical challenges, we engage in joint research with various university laboratories.